alfwatt/LiveBundle/README.md

             // update the ui...
         }];

+The initial path is a link back to the resource in the application's bundle, once an updated version has been sucesfully downloaded the

-This works well for data that changes on a weekly or monthly basis, the app should only check a URL once per launch.
+This works well for data that changes on a weekly or monthly basis, the app should only check a URL once per launch, or as much as daily if it's running for a long time.

+TODO Certificte Pinning Support on top of the existing SSL Nag

 ## Using LiveBundle in your App